-The deadline for 2017 funding applications has passed.
-The application for 2018 funding will be available from May 15 through July 20, 2017.
+The application for 2018 funding is now closed.
+The application for 2019 funding will be available in mid-May of 2018.
 The Arizona Diamondbacks Foundation utilizes the Valley of the Sun United Way e-CImpact website to facilitate the grant application process.
 If you have used this website in the past, you will see the application available upon log-in May.
-If you have not used e-CImpact in the past and would like to be added to the interest list for future grants, please send your organization name and contact e-mail address to firstname.lastname@example.org.
+If you have not used e-CImpact in the past and would like to be added to the interest list for future grants, please send your organization name and contact e-mail address to email@example.com.

 Since 2000, Arizona Diamondbacks Foundation has built or refurbished 35 baseball fields as part of the "Diamonds Back" Youth Field Building Program.
 The fields are built through the aid of corporate sponsor APS, local businesses, funds from Arizona Diamondbacks Foundation and monetary donations from individual players.
 Fields are dedicated in Diamondbacks players' names and generally feature new lights, an electronic scoreboard, new fencing and backstops, new irrigation and new dirtwork and/or grass.
 The locations of the fields are determined through a grant process.

 Learn more about the Diamonds Back Field Building program »